-To start you out on the right path to becoming “armed” and dangerous, here’s a simple routine for strong shoulders.
+Here's a simple routine for strong shoulders.
 And the best part?
 There's no equipment needed, so you can do these shoulder workouts just about anywhere!

-Plank with Shoulder Taps
+Plank with Shoulder Tap

 Come back into your plank position. but this time, push your hips up toward the ceiling and keep your spine long.
 If you do yoga, you’ll know this position as downward-facing dog.
 Keep your entire body active and your neck relaxed, and bend the elbows as if you were about to head-butt the floor.
 How much you bend the elbows is up to you, but your head should never actually reach the floor.
 Step your feet closer to your hands to intensify this move.
 Try to do 15-25 reps!